adilinden-oss/WLED/readme.md

 A fast and feature-rich implementation of an ESP32 and ESP8266 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!

+## Purpose Of This Fork

+This is my fork of WLED to make it easy for myself to flash specific boards I experiment with.
+For this purpose my custom `platformio_override.ini` is present in this repo.

+**Note: This repo is likely behind the official WLED repo.
+Please visit [Aircoookie/WLED](https://github.com/Aircoookie/WLED) for the latest and greatest!**

 ## ⚙️ Features
 - WS2812FX library with more than 100 special effects
 - FastLED noise effects and 50 palettes